-On July 16, 2009, our Board of Directors concluded that the financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2008 did not correctly measure the consulting expense incurred by our company during the year.
+• On July 16, 2009, our Board of Directors concluded that the financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2008 did not correctly measure the consulting expense incurred by our company during the year.
 In accordance with accounting principles generally accepted in the United States we should have remeasured the stock option expense for options issued to non-employees at each reporting period.
 The fair value was not remeasured from the grant date fair value.
 The result is a decrease in consulting expense of \$832,656 recorded in the year ended December 31, 2008 and a corresponding decrease in additional paid in capital.
-The adjustments do not affect previously reported revenues, cash flows or the company's cash/liquidity position, and our Board of Directors does not consider the changes to be material.
+The adjustments do not affect previously reported revenues, cash flows or the company's cash/liquidity position and, as our Board of Directors does not consider the changes to our financial statements to be material, we did not file amendments to the previously filed quarterly reports on Form 10-Q for the quarters ended March 31, 2008, June 30, 2008 and September 30, 2008.
 For a discussion of the restatement adjustments refer to Notes 23 and 24 of the consolidated financial statements presented herein.